FAQ - Waste Management

 Packaging for general waste

 The starting point is that all packaging is reported as general waste.
-It is solely in cases where a packaging is designed so that, according to the sorting instructions, it should be sorted as residual or hazardous waste, that it should not be reported in the category of general waste.
+It is only in cases where a packaging is designed to be sorted as residual or hazardous waste according to the sorting guidelines that it should not be reported in the category of general waste.

-Therefore, most packaging is expected to be categorised as this type of waste distributed among the material categories:
+Most packaging will therefore be expected to be categorized as this type of waste divided into material categories:

 Packaging for residual waste

-Waste that is not covered by other established collection or disposal schemes.
-This means waste that is not recyclable, is not hazardous or is not covered by another scheme with producer responsibility.
-For example, pizza boxes.
+Waste that is not covered by other established collection or assignment schemes.
+This means waste that is not recyclable, not hazardous, or not covered by another scheme with producer responsibility.
+This could include pizza boxes.

-The packaging must be designed so that it falls under this category.
+The packaging must be designed to fall under this category.
 It does not matter what you expect the end user to do with the packaging.

 Packaging for hazardous waste

-Substances, materials, or products that are exhausted, such as chlorine-containing cleaners, paint, and aerosol cans, etc.
+Substances, materials, or products that are exhausted, such as chlorine-based cleaners, paints, and spray cans, etc.

-Hazardous waste must not contain products that can pose a danger in the collection and treatment, for example, fireworks.
+Hazardous waste must not contain products that can pose a danger in the collection and treatment, such as fireworks.

-The packaging must be designed so that it falls under this category.
+The packaging must be designed to fall under this category.
 It does not matter what you expect the end user to do with the packaging.

-If you are in doubt, you can read the Environmental Agency's sorting instructions (Danish).
+If you are in doubt, you can read the Environmental Agency's sorting guidelines (Danish).

-A take-back scheme means that producers have the opportunity to organize the return of their packaging themselves and either recycle or reuse it - either in their own production or with another private handler.
-This can for example be done through deposit schemes.
+A take-back scheme means that producers have the opportunity to organize the return of their packaging themselves and recycle or reuse it - either in their own production or with another private processor.
+This can, for example, be in the form of deposit schemes.

 In a take-back scheme, the company itself handles the collection, sorting, and processing of its packaging waste.
-This differs from, for instance, an offer where the company allows its customers to return packaging upon delivery, and then disposes of it in its own commercial waste.
+This differs from, for example, an offer where the company allows its customers to return packaging upon delivery and then disposes of it as part of its commercial waste.

-The rules regarding own take-back schemes are set by the statutory order on packaging.
+The rules regarding self-operated take-back schemes are set by the statutory order on packaging.